tattn/LocalLLMClient/README.md

-// Process tokens as they arrive in real-time let prompt = "Tell me a story about a cat" for try await token in try client.predict(prompt) {
+// Process tokens as they arrive in real-time let prompt = "Tell me a story about a cat" for try await token in try client.textStream(from: prompt) {
     print(token, terminator: "")
 }
 ```